 Extreme, wind-driven wildfires are inevitable.
 Does that mean wildfire caused disasters to communities are inevitable as well?
 No. Please watch the video below created by Dr. Jack Cohen and the National Fire Protection Association to see why.

-1. It's not the Wildland Vegetation, it's the Location
+2. It's not the wildland vegetation, it's the location.

 After investigating why homes burn in wildfires, research scientist Alexandra Syphard concluded, "We're finding that geography is most important—where is the house located and where are houses placed on the landscape."